D76X/Loggers/Notes/MachineLearning.md

 ***

-### The concept of Loss Function and ots optimization problems
+### The concept of Loss Function and optimization problems

 1. [Is minimizing squared error equivalent to minimizing absolute error?
 Why squared error is more popular than the latter?](https://stats.stackexchange.com/questions/147001/is-minimizing-squared-error-equivalent-to-minimizing-absolute-error-why-squared)
 [The concept of loss function on Wikipedia]([https://en.wikipedia.org/wiki/Loss_function#Selecting_a_loss_function)